top of page

 Relation To AIK

-Many martial arts styles and Kenpo schools us an asian dragon in relationship to their logos and organizations.
-AIK uses a European dragon because, though we share many of the same values, our application and implementation of those values are more in alignment with the European code of chivalry.
-In the book ‘Bushido' by Inazo Nitobe, a good comparison of the similarities and differences between the Samurai code of ethics and the European code of chivalry can be found.
-This book is required reading for all Senior AIK Black Belts.
+Numerous martial arts styles and Kenpo schools incorporate an Asian dragon into their logos and organizational symbols.
+In contrast, AIK employs a European dragon.
+While we share common values, our interpretation and application of those principles are more closely aligned with the European chivalric code.
+For further insight into the similarities and distinctions between the Samurai code of ethics and the European code of chivalry, the book “Bushido” by Inazo Nitobe is highly recommended.
+This literary work is considered essential reading for all Senior AIK Black Belts.

 bottom of page